thliang01/thliang01/README.md

 ## About Me

-I'm Thomas (`@thliang01`)
-A developer passionate about democratizing AI through open-source contributions.
+I'm Thomas (`@thliang01`), a developer passionate about democratizing AI through open-source contributions.

 As a contributor to Hugging Face `Optimum-Quanto` and an active member of the `marimo` community, I focus on improving the usability of developer tools.
 I contribute to the community in the following ways: